yetanalytics/datasim/README.md

 ###### Capacity Planning

 In order to generate and send the data the cluster must contain enough peers to generate and execute the specified input.

+The user specifies desired concurrency by use of the `-c` option.
+This option must be a positive integer not greater than the number of actors in the simulation.

+DATASIM will evenly partition the data into as many "buckets" as specified and attempt to send them simultaneously.

 For each partition of simulation actors, two peers are required.
 Therefore:

-    total-required-peers = (actor-count / partition-size) * 2
+    total-required-peers = concurrency * 2

 For example, the DATASIM "simple" example input found at `dev-resources/input/simple.json` contains 3 actors.
-If we choose the minimum `partition-size` of 1 then:
+If we choose the maximum concurrency of 3 then:

-    total-required-peers = (3 / 1) * 2 = 6
+    total-required-peers = 3 * 2 = 6

-This is the _maximum concurrency_ of 3 for the `input/simple.json`.
-If we wanted to sacrifice throughput we could run it with the _minimum concurrency_ of 1 by setting the `partition-size` to 3:
+If we wanted to sacrifice throughput we could run it with the _minimum concurrency_ of 1:

-    total-required-peers = (3 / 3) * 2 = 2
+    total-required-peers = 1 * 2 = 2

 Note that if a cluster does not have sufficient peers to execute a job it will wait until it does and complete it.
 Each physical instance in a cluster can run as many "virtual" peers as it has processors.